Consecrated Religious Life

 Other communities are dedicated mostly to contemplation and prayer.
 These communities usually keep some degree of separation from secular society.
 Members often live in monasteries, convents, or other types of enclosure.

 People often associate religious life with giving up everything.
 While it is true that sacrifices are involved in any life of permanent commitment, Jesus assures us that foregoing a worldly life is in fact a benefit to us (see Bible excerpt above).
-For one profile of a religious

 "Will what God wills and your joy no man shall take from you."